London Central Secondary School: History

 Being the oldest school in the city, Central has a history that can be traced back to a Grammar School of 1826–1926 near the forks of the Thames River.
 When this Grammar School became too small, a Union School was erected.
 The Union School was renamed Central School in 1865; however, the school was razed in 1890 when other schools were able to accommodate Central students.

 London Collegiate Institute was constructed on its present site in 1877; the school was destroyed by a fire in 1930.

 In 1922, the new London Central Collegiate Institute was officially opened.
 It was enlarged in 1962 and again in 1968.
 Central celebrated its centennial in 1977.
 Construction of an addition including a new weight room, elevator and conference room was completed in August 1993.
 Further extensive renovations took place during 1995–1996 which fully modernized Central's building, made it mostly wheelchair accessible, and incorporated a school-wide computer network for students.

 From 1979 until 1999, London Central was the host to the Module scolaire de langue française (MSLF) – the first public French first language high school in London, Ont.
 Before the 1998–1999 school year, the MSLF became École secondaire Gabriel-Dumont and it moved into a new Le Centre Desloges (CDL) for the start of the 1999–2000 school year.
 Until the move the students in the MSLF had been fully integrated in life at Central, participating as Golden Ghosts in music, drama and sports.
 Students from the MSLF were often elected to Central students’ council, including student council president.

-Central's Reach for the Top team came second nationally last year.
+Central's Reach for the Top team won nationally in two years, 2007 and 2009.
 The music program is nationally recognizable, with both wind, string, and jazz ensembles placing in the top three in provincial competitions.
 Additionally, the Senior Jazz Ensemble has earned Gold Standings at the National MusicFest on numerous occasions.
-Additionally the London Central Secondary school chess team was the highest performing in Ontario winning every tournament they attended including the Ontario Provincials.
+The London Central Secondary school chess team was the highest performing in Ontario, winning every tournament they attended including the Ontario Provincials.
 London Central can also be noted for being the first secondary school in Ontario to run an official Paranormal Club.

 Programs

 Music

 About half of the student population is in the music program at Central.
 Opportunities for students include the Junior Band, Intermediate Band, Senior Band, Wind Ensemble, Junior Stage Band, Senior Jazz Band, Junior String Orchestra, Intermediate String Orchestra, Senior String Orchestra, Intermediate Symphony Orchestra, Senior Symphony Orchestra, Junior Chamber Orchestra, Senior Chamber Orchestra, Senior String Quartet, Chamber Choir, Concert Choir, Senior Brass Quartet, Intermediate Percussion Ensemble, and Alumni Band.
-The program has during the past five years won every single competition at the Kiwanis Music Festival at least once, placed in the top three in dozens of provincial competitions, and received Gold and Silver Medals at national festivals.
+The program has during the past five years won every single competition at the Kiwanis Music Festival at least once, placed in the top three in dozens of provincial competitions, and received Gold and silver medals at national festivals.